tweedge/springcore-0day-en/README.md

 > The author is now viewing a code fragment of `((WebappClassLoaderBase)evalBean.getClass().getClassLoader().getResources().getContext().getParent().getPipeline().getFirst();`
 >
 > They show that for the AccessLogValve, the suffix is now `.jsp`, the the prefix is now `fuckJsp`, etc. - basically showing that the parameters they claim to be setting above have been saved to the `AccessLogValve`, overwriting the original configuration. **The goal of this is to manipulate this alleged vulnerability to create a log file with valid JSP in it to use as a webshell, which the attacker can then utilize normally.**
->
-> Importantly, no before/after is shown or recorded, so these could have simply be set beforehand, though that'd be willfully deceitful if the author had done so.
-I'm not accusing them of this, just making a note that no before/after or progression is shown.

 Then we just need to send a random request, add a header called fuck, and write to the shell: